Welcome to Bhutan!

 Overnight in Punakha.

-After breakfast, day is free to unwind in the area of Punakha Valley or you can go for an optional Water Rafting on Punakha River.
+Day is free to unwind in the area of Punakha Valley or you can go for an optional Water Rafting on Punakha River.

 Another optional tour that can be done while you are in Punakha.
 Please do let us know so we can check the rate for you.